mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

 * Open `02_Stu-Modularization/Solved/dist/main.js` in your IDE and explain the following:

    * 🔑 When the `main.js` file is generated, it is stored in the `dist` directory.
-This file contains all the JavaScript code we need to run our app.
+This file contains all the bundled JavaScript code.

 * Open `02_Stu-Modularization/Solved/dist/index.html` in your IDE and explain the following:

-   * Eventually, we will use Webpack to generate all the files in our `dist` directory but for now, we have manually added our HTML and CSS file.
+   * Eventually, we will use Webpack to generate all the files in our `dist` directory but for now, we manually add our HTML and CSS file.

    * 🔑 To execute our JavaScript, we link this single `main.js` file to our HTML.

      ```html
      <script src="main.js"></script>
      ```

-  * @TODO { WE DO THIS AND THE RESULT IS THAT }
+* Open `02_Stu-Modularization/Solved/webpack.config.js` in your IDE and explain the following:

+  * 🔑 To customize and extend Webpack's functionality, we use a configuration file.

+  * We use `entry` to set the entry point for Webpack.

+    ```js
+    entry: './src/index.js',
     ```

-    @TODO ADD CODE SNIPPET, TABBED TWICE (4 SPACES)
+  * We use `output` to set the name of our bundled file and where it will be stored.

+    ```js
+    output: {
+      filename: 'main.js',
+      path: path.resolve(__dirname, 'dist'),
+    },
     ```

-  * 🔑 @TODO DON'T FORGET TO USE THE KEY EMOJI ON KEY POINTS, BUT ONLY KEY POINTS, NOT _EVERY_ POINT
+  *  We can also set the mode.
+While in development, we set the mode to `development` so that Webpack uses the right built-in optimizations.
+Other mode options include 'production' and 'none.'

+    ```js
+     mode: 'development'
+    ```

+  * We put the configuration file at the root of our application so it will be read automatically by Webpack.
+We must name the file `webpack.config.js` exactly for the file to be read.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ @TODO { DO WE END OUR REVIEWS WITH A QUESTION? }

-  * 🙋 @TODO { YES, WE DO! }
+  * ☝️ Why is the role of the entry point in creating a bundle with Webpack?

+  * 🙋 The entry point determines where Webpack should look to start building the bundle and what dependencies to include.

   * ☝️ What can we do if we don't completely understand this?

-  * 🙋 @TODO We can refer to supplemental material, read the [{ DOCS }]({ URL }), and stick around for office hours to ask for help.
+  * 🙋 We can refer to supplemental material, read the [Webpack Docs on Getting Started](https://webpack.js.org/guides/getting-started/), and stick around for office hours to ask for help.

 * Answer any questions before proceeding to the next activity.